Vignesh-Bala11/Capstone-Project/README.md

 ## Communications protocol
 We created a Slack group amongst the contributors which was the major communication channel.
 The idea was to brainstorm things out as they came up and the slack channel served as a medium to help troubleshoot things.

-We also had a biweekly zoom meeting cadence to discuss the larger picture and for course correction of the project, if needed.
+We also have zoom meeting cadence set up twice a week, to discuss the larger picture and for course correction of the project, if needed.